Taha-bouhafa1/Taha-bouhafa1/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=300&size=27&pause=1000&color=921CB1&background=BB80FF00&center=true&vCenter=true&width=435&lines=AI+Explorer+;+NLP+%26+GenAI+Enthusiast;Empowering+Ideas+with+Data)](https://git.io/typing-svg)

 I am a Big Data and AI Engineering student at ENSA Tétouan, passionate about Computer Vision, Deep Learning and Generative AI.
-My work focuses on building intelligent visual systems and understanding how neural networks make decisions.
-I love working with Vision Transformers, diffusion models such as Stable Diffusion and multimodal systems like Vision Language Models to combine perception and language understanding.
+My goal is to build intelligent visual systems that are both powerful and interpretable.
+I love experimenting with Vision Transformers, diffusion models such as Stable Diffusion and multimodal systems like Vision Language Models that connect perception and reasoning.

-I am enthusiastic about white box deep learning research that aims for more transparent and interpretable models.
-I enjoy solving complex visual problems and exploring state of the art architectures in vision and generative modeling using Python, PyTorch, TensorFlow and OpenCV.
+I am highly interested in research that pushes AI toward trustworthiness and scientific understanding.
+Topics such as white box learning, interpretability tools, improving the reasoning abilities of deep models and creating robust generative pipelines are what motivate me every day.
+I enjoy exploring the latest advances in visual intelligence using Python, PyTorch, TensorFlow and OpenCV.

 🌍 Based in Morocco